 Three-factor theory of anthropomorphism

 The most influential account of anthropomorphism as a psychological phenomenon is the three-factor theory (Epley et al., 2007).
 It suggests that people anthropomorphize a non-human target (1) when it elicits accessible knowledge about human beings (e.g., when the target has a human-like “face”), (2) when motivated to understand, explain, predict, and control their surroundings, and (3) when motivated to establish social connections and affiliations.
 In other words, elicited agent knowledge, effectance motivation (White, 1959), and sociality motivation are three key determinants of people’s anthropomorphic tendency.
 These determinants can affect anthropomorphism via dispositional, situational, developmental, and cultural factors.
 For instance, individual differences in chronic loneliness, which is a dispositional variable, was found to be positively associated with anthropomorphic tendency (Epley, Akalis, et al., 2008, Study 1; Epley, Waytz, et al., 2008, Study 1).
 Temporarily induced social disconnection—a situational variable—can also increase anthropomorphism (Epley, Akalis, et al., 2008, Studies 2 and 3).
-Because both chronic loneliness and temporary social disconnection produce a sociality motivation, they both affect anthropomorphism, and via the same determinant.
+Because both chronic loneliness and temporary social disconnection create a sociality motivation, they both increase anthropomorphism, and via the same determinant.

 Replication target and motivation for replication

 In this research, we attempted to replicate Epley, Akalis, et al. (2008).
 Study 1 of the article measured participants’ anthropomorphism (i.e., the extent to which targets have “a mind of its own,” “intentions,” “consciousness,” etc.) toward a series of technological gadgets, several non-anthropomorphic ratings of the gadgets (e.g., attractiveness), and their chronic loneliness levels (with a short 3-item scale from Hughes et al., 2004).
 The study found that anthropomorphism and loneliness were positively correlated after non-anthropomorphic ratings were controlled for.
-Study 2 used an experimental approach and manipulated social connection by suggesting to participants that they would either end up lonely in their lives or be strongly socially connected, apparently based on their responses to a personality questionnaire (Twenge et al., 2001).
+Study 2 used an experimental approach and manipulated social connection by suggesting to participants that they would either end up lonely in their lives or be strongly socially connected, ostensibly based on their responses to a personality questionnaire (Twenge et al., 2001).
 It was found that those induced to feel socially disconnected had stronger beliefs in supernatural agents (e.g., God, ghosts), regardless of their baseline levels of religiosity.
 Finally, Study 3 induced socially disconnected, fearful, or neutral (as a control) feelings in participants by having them watch emotionally laden video clips.
-For dependent measures, participants reported their beliefs in supernatural agents (like in Study 2), chose adjectives that best described their pets from a given list, and noted down what they saw from a series of ambiguous figures.
+Participants then reported their beliefs in supernatural agents (like in Study 2), chose adjectives that best described their pets from a given list, and noted down what they saw from a series of ambiguous figures.
 It was found that participants in the social disconnection condition reported higher beliefs in supernatural beings and chose more anthropomorphic adjectives (e.g., thoughtful, considerate) than those in the fear and control conditions.
 In contrast, participants in the fear condition detected more faces from ambiguous figures than those in the other two conditions.
 According to the authors, this finding illustrated that the observed anthropomorphism effects were “not simply produced by any negative emotional state,” but specifically by a feeling of loneliness, or social disconnection (Epley, Akalis, et al., 2008).
 Overall, their results supported the idea that sociality motivation increases anthropomorphism.

 Later studies have largely corroborated these findings.
 Both self-rated and temporarily induced loneliness were found to be positively associated with anthropomorphizing a wide range of non-human targets, including smartphones, computers, animals, and robots (Eyssel & Reich, 2013; Shin & Kim, 2020; Wang, 2017), and preferences for anthropomorphized targets, such as consumer product brands (Chen et al., 2017).
-There is also evidence that the lack of social connection may account for particularly strong anthropomorphic tendencies in people with autistic traits (Caruana et al., 2021) and hoarding behaviors (Burgess et al., 2018; Neave et al., 2015).
+There is also preliminary evidence suggesting that a lack of social connection may account for particularly strong anthropomorphic tendencies in people with autistic traits (Caruana et al., 2021) and hoarding behaviors (Burgess et al., 2018; Neave et al., 2015).